iZeaoGamer/AquaNetwork/updates/dev/major.md

 - Added /upgrade - All Island upgrades.

 - You can now increase your island size by 50% (+50 blocks per level) using /upgrade menu.

+- We've added a new channel: #👊・punishments.
+This channel will log all punishments, made to the server automatically.
+If you: Unban a user, ban a user, mute or unmute a user, it'll now state this in #👊・punishments.
+Please keep in mind - The reason why we still have #❕・punishment-format and #📝・punishment-logs is because when punishing a user, you still need to provide proof of that punishment.
+The punishment system can't automatically do that for you, hence why we have to do it manually.

+- All bans and mutes are now through a MySQL Database.
+This means once we add more servers, all punishments will be through the network (All servers), not a single server.

+- Added new command: /ban

+- Added new command: /mute

+- Added new command: /unmute

+- Added new command: /unban

+- We've fixed many bugs relating to command exploits, and being able to use certain commands whilst muted.

+- We've implemented a brand new system, where if you join the server, you need to talk atleast 1-2 times for the chat to display.
+This is because it's attempting to load your mutes and bans in (if any).
+If not, it'll allow you to talk.
+The message will say "Try talk again as we are checking for your mutes".
+Once spoken, it'll either cancel the chat event for the specific player (if muted), or it'll allow you to speak.
+We do this because of MySQL: MySQL performs a async task, which takes a few miliseconds - 1 second to complete.
+Because the PlayerChatEvent is an instant event, we can't actually uncancel the event when you join, as if we did that, then there would be a lot of bypasses to the mute system, and that wouldn't be good.
+My goal is to limit the bypasses for mute system.
+[11:53]
+- Fixed Mute messages displaying incorrectly.

+- Fixed ban messages displaying incorrectly.

+- Fixed mute command from kicking you.

+- You can now mute, and ban offline players also.

+- We've made bans and mutes slightly better!

+How they work?
+- You can use the command: /ban <player> <type> <time> <reason>

+<type> is the type of ban/mute you'd like to use.
+Valid ones are: temp and perm.
+If using perm, you only use /ban <player> perm <reason>.
+If using temp, you can use /ban <player> temp <time> <reason>.
+<time> - You can use time formats like d, m, s, etc. d means Day, m means minutes, and s means seconds.
+We also have premade timers for you, so if you want to ban or mute someone, you can use the valid reasons, as described in /ban or /mute usage.

+<reason> - Just put a reason for the punishment.
+It needs to be valid, or it won't go anywhere, and we'd simply unban/unmute them.

+- Fixed ban messages from displaying incorrectly.

+- Fixed mute messages from displaying incorrectly.

+- Fixed mute command from kicking you from the server.
+[11:53]
+- Added a new system, where if you join, you have to chat or use commands atleast 1-2 times.
+This change is because of MySQL - How MYSQL works for us, is async task.
+This basically prevents any server strain whilst it works in the background.
+That's the main point of a async task.
+The reason behind this change was because the Player Chat Event is instant, so if someone types, it'll instantly activate the event.
+This is a messy hack to prevent mute evaders.
+It'll simply check to see if you're muted or not.
+If you're muted, it'll rightly state so.
+If you aren't, you can chat freely.
+The difference between the join event, and the chat event is simple - PlayerJoinEvent can be delayed using a async task.
+Because when you join, it'll allow you to use other things in the background, like async task.
+With PlayerChatEvent, it activates instantly.
+You can't use async task using it to cancel the event, as that's not possible.
+So writing this hack prevents mute evaders in so many ways.
+I know this may be annoying to most of you, but if there was any other alternatives, I'd simply do it.

+- Fixed bans and mutes not saving to MySQL Database.

+- We've added a brand new system for Aliases, which has more than one alias option.
+If you use /alias <player>, it'll state: "IP, XUID, Self Signed ID, Device ID, and Client Random ID. "

+- You can now alias offline players finally!